Speed1929/AG3/README.md

 “Play music”	Plays a random song from your music folder “What’s the time now?”
 Tells current time
 “Open VS Code”	Opens Visual Studio Code
-“What’s my IP address?”
+“IP address?”
 Reads out your public IP
+"shut up" it will stop loop
-“Bye” or “Just shut up”	Stops the assistant
+"search" with using search video you can search anything on google with this “Bye” or “Just shut up”	Stops the assistant
 💻 Project Structure
 AG3/